 LAKELAND CARE Together, we build better lives.
-Use of Restrictive Measures Policy & Procedure Affected LCI Units: Care Management, Quality, Provider Relations & Contracting Developed Date: March 2013 Policy Number: MSUP0007 Last LCI Review Date: March 2022 Last DHS Approval: May 2022 Policy Owner: Care Management Behavioral Health Authorization & Data Authorization & Date: 3/18/13
+Use of Restrictive Measures Policy & Procedure This Policy Applies to: Developed Date: March 2013 Review/Approval Frequency: Biennially Last LCI Review Date: October 2024 Last DHS Approval: N/A Policy Owner: Care Management Authorization & Date: 8/11/20

-Purpose: The purpose of this policy is to outline Lakeland Care, Inc.'s (LCI) expectations to its employees, subcontractors, and community partners as it relates to the use of restrictive measures.
+Purpose: to outline Lakeland Care, Inc.'s (LCI) expectations to its employees, subcontractors, and community partners as it relates to the use of restrictive measures.

 Scope: This policy applies to LCI members and all service providers contracted with LCI.
-These requirements apply to requests for use of restrictive measures for all members; in all target groups; living in community settings.
+These requirements apply to requests for use of restrictive measures for all members; in all target groups; living in non-institutional settings.
 These requirements apply to any individual/provider who receives payment from LCI to provide direct support services to a member.
 This does not apply to unpaid caregivers.
 Inappropriate use of restrictive measures by unpaid caregivers may be considered abuse/neglect under Wis.
 Statute and should be reported as appropriate.